phamcongthuy/challenge/_create/get-lit-words-ignite.md

   of nonprofit funding.
 We aim to lead the way and pioneer the creative industry into a new digital ecosystem where Los Angeles youth have the ability to be at the forefront of the world’s biggest projects, movements, and masterpieces.
+category_metrics:
+  - Employment in the creative industries
+  - Minority- and women-owned firms
-category_metrics: >-
+  - >-
-  ['Employment in the creative industries', 'Minority- and women-owned firms', 'Percentage of graduates from local higher education institutions that remain in LA County 5 years after graduating']
+    Percentage of graduates from local higher education institutions that remain in LA County 5 years after graduating
+category_other:
-category_other: '[''LA is the best place to LEARN'', ''LA is the best place to CONNECT'']'
+  - LA is the best place to LEARN
+  - LA is the best place to CONNECT
-unique_identifier: f8055v8z
 category: create
 uri: /create/get-lit-words-ignite/
 order: 10
 project_image: /assets/images/create/get-lit-words-ignite.jpg
-project_proposal_impact: []

 ---